uptane/uptane-standard/uptane-standard.md

 #### Download and check current time {#check_time_primary}

-The primary SHALL load the current time from a secure source.
+The Primary SHALL load the current time from a secure source.

 #### Download and verify metadata {#download_meta_primary}

-The primary SHALL download metadata for all targets and perform a full verification on it as specified in {{full_verification}}.
+The Primary SHALL download metadata for all targets and perform a full verification on it as specified in {{full_verification}}.

 #### Download and verify images {#download_images_primary}

-The primary SHALL download and verify images for itself and for all of its associated secondaries.
-Images SHALL be verified by checking that the hash of the image file matches the hash specified in the director's targets metadata for that image.
+The Primary SHALL download and verify images for itself and for all of its associated Secondaries.
+Images SHALL be verified by checking that the hash of the image file matches the hash specified in the Director's Targets metadata for that image.

 There may be several different filenames that all refer to the same image binary, as described in {{targets_meta}}.
-The primary SHALL associate each image binary with each of its possible filenames.
+The Primary SHALL associate each image binary with each of its possible filenames.

-#### Send latest time to secondaries {#send_time_primary}
+#### Send latest time to Secondaries {#send_time_primary}

-Unless the secondary ECU has its own way of verifying the time or does not have the capacity to verify a time message, the primary is CONDITIONALLY REQUIRED to send the time to each ECU.
-The secondary will verify the time message, then overwrite its current time with the received time.
+Unless the Secondary ECU has its own way of verifying the time or does not have the capacity to verify a time message, the Primary is CONDITIONALLY REQUIRED to send the time to each ECU.
+The Secondary will verify the time message, then overwrite its current time with the received time.

-#### Send metadata to secondaries {#send_metadata_primary}
+#### Send metadata to Secondaries {#send_metadata_primary}

-The primary SHALL send its latest downloaded metadata to all of its associated secondaries.
-The metadata it sends to each secondary MUST include all of the metadata required for verification on that secondary.
-For full verification secondaries, this includes the metadata for all four roles from both repositories, plus any delegated targets metadata files the secondary will recurse through to find the proper delegation.
-For partial verification secondaries, this includes only the targets metadata file from the director repository.
+The Primary SHALL send its latest downloaded metadata to all of its associated Secondaries.
+The metadata it sends to each Secondary MUST include all of the metadata required for verification on that Secondary.
+For full verification Secondaries, this includes the metadata for all four roles from both repositories, plus any delegated Targets metadata files the Secondary will recurse through to find the proper delegation.
+For partial verification Secondaries, this includes only the Targets metadata file from the Director repository.

-The primary SHOULD determine the minimal set of metadata files to send to each secondary, by performing delegation resolution as described in {{full_verification}}.
+The Primary SHOULD determine the minimal set of metadata files to send to each Secondary by performing delegation resolution as described in {{full_verification}}.

-Each secondary SHALL store the latest copy of all metadata required for its own verification.
+Each Secondary SHALL store the latest copy of all metadata required for its own verification.

-#### Send images to secondaries {#send_images_primary}
+#### Send images to Secondaries {#send_images_primary}

-The primary SHALL send the latest image to each of its associated secondaries that have storage to receive it.
+The Primary SHALL send the latest image to each of its associated Secondaries that have storage to receive it.

-For secondaries without storage, the primary SHOULD wait for a request from the secondary to stream the new image file to it.
-The secondary will send the request once it has verified the metadata sent in the previous step.
+For Secondaries without storage, the Primary SHOULD wait for a request from the Secondary to stream the new image file to it.
+The Secondary will send the request once it has verified the metadata sent in the previous step.

-### Installing images on primary or secondary ECUs
+### Installing images on Primary or Secondary ECUs

 An ECU SHALL perform the following steps when attempting to install a new image: